 The results of the study showed that the participants with major depressive disorder had a reduced capacity for water permeability in their BBBs.
 Essentially, for people with depressive disorder, less water moves from their blood vessels into brain tissue.
 The water moved more freely in the participants who were part of the control group.

 Dr. Wengler and his team also reported that the difference in the permeability of the water was notable in the amygdala and hippocampus regions of the brain.
-Previous research studies in brain imaging have suggested that these two regions of the brain may be essential in understanding the workings of the brain as it relates to major depressive disorder.
+Previous research studies in brain imaging have suggested that these two brain regions may be essential in understanding the workings of the brain as it relates to major depressive disorder.
 Dr. Wengler and his team were able to observe changes in the BBB in gray matter areas of the brain that they suspected would be altered in people who have major depressive disorder.

-Using an MRI scan to study cerebral connections
+Using an MRI to study cerebral connections

 Another MRI brain scan may reveal differences in the complex network of the brain’s connections, as evidenced by a second study using MRI imaging conducted by Guoshi Li, Ph.D. and fellow researchers at the Image Display, Enhancement, and Analysis Group at the University of North Carolina School of Medicine.